-Chris has produced more than 50% of the USA’s Synchronized Swimming Olympians since 1984.
+Chris has produced more than 50% of the USA’s Artistic Swimming formally known as Synchronized Swimming Olympians since 1984.
 Two of her swimmers, Alison Bartosik and Anna Kozlova won bronze medals in duet in 2004.
-Carver was named Coach of the Year by U.S. Synchronized Swimming in 2005 for the 14th consecutive time since 1992 and is reflected in her 14 U.S. National Team Championships with the Santa Clara Aquamaids since 1985.
+Carver was named Coach of the Year by U.S. Artistic Swimming formally known as Synchronized Swimming in 2005 for the 14th consecutive time since 1992 and is reflected in her 14 U.S. National Team Championships with the Santa Clara Aquamaids since 1985.

 - Coach US National Team in Olympics 1996, 2000, 2004